Democrats ask for full Mueller files; GOP exclaims 'move on'

 ------

-Associated Press writers Catherine Lucey, Jill Colvin, Alan Fram, Mike Balsamo and Lisa Mascaro contributed to this report.
+Associated Press writers Lisa Mascaro, Catherine Lucey, Jill Colvin, Alan Fram, Mike Balsamo and Padmananda Rama contributed to this report.